jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

         ![5](../../../static/img/usage/customer/customerBasicGuide/5.png)

-   3. System will auto generated a Contra Number, jot down the number and go **Supplier | Supplier Contra** to edit it.
+   3. The system will automatically generate a Contra Number, jot down the number and go to **Supplier | Supplier Contra** to edit it.

       ![6](../../../static/img/usage/customer/customerBasicGuide/6.png)